 THE YARE AND BURE ONE DESIGN CLASS A.G.M.
-HELD ON FRIDAY NOVEMBER 24TH AT NORFOLK BROADS YACHT CLUB
+HELD ON FRIDAY NOVEMBER 23RD AT SNOWFLAKE SAILING CLUB

 These had been circulated to all Owners prior to the meeting and were agreed and signed.